Plot: The group heads to 16th century Japan to find the gun-toting bubble-making Tanegun, who has befriended Oda Nobunaga.

 Again, Tokio acts like the Space-Time Monster sent to help them is nothing but a nuisance.
 It’s not as bad as last episode, but still.
 Tony just tells Nobunaga not to worry and that they’ll get out this mess.

 Is it going to be a constant thing that Genshi gets too hungry to fight so they need to recruit Space-Time Monsters to come help?
-I don’t mind seeing the other Space-Time Monsters come in for the assist, especially when they get to super transform, but the plot device of Genshi’s hunger is already getting old.
+I don’t mind seeing the other Space-Time Monsters come in for the assist, in fact I welcome it, especially when they get to super transform, but the plot device of Genshi’s hunger is already getting old.

 Sora says that Cocolon is giving her the chance to run off and find Genshi some food.
 In the dub, she doesn’t say anything so it kinda just looks like she’s running away.

 While both versions have TP Lady/Petra Fina wondering which way she should dispose of the trio, TP Lady originally wonders how she should ‘cook’ them – like oyako donburi or a well-done steak donburi.
 In the dub, she doesn’t make any suggestions.
 I actually like the dub better because Tanegun/Warugun doesn’t have fire powers, it only has a gun, so this joke doesn’t make much sense.